va1da5/docker-gnuradio-pluto/README.md

 ```
 In this case device URI would be `usb:2.4.5`.

-When starting the container using `run-over-usb.sh` the PLUTO USB ID will be automatically presented for your convenience.
+PlutoSDR USB ID will be presented when starting the container using `run-over-usb.sh` script.